samvera/hyrax/README.md

 * you don't get an error on the /roles page
 * you see a button labeled "Create a new role"

+## Migrating data to PCDM in Sufia 7

+**WARNING: THIS IS IN PROGRESS AND UNTESTED**

+1. Create a GenericWork for each GenericFile.
+The new GenericWork should have the same id as the old GenericFile so that URLs that users have saved will route them to the appropriate location.
+1. Create a FileSet for each GenericWork and add it to the `ordered_members` collection on the GenericWork.
+1. Move the binary from `GenericFile#content` to `FileSet#original_file`

 # License